 Keep an eye on your bill when it comes to renewal time, and don’t be afraid to haggle or shop around.
 Some providers may be able to offer you a price as if you were a new customer.

 While boiler breakdown cover may give you peace of mind, you should also bear in mind that some things may not be covered by a boiler servicing contract.
 A typical example is where sludge build-up occurs in your boiler.
 This would require a full system flush (which can cost more than £400), but not all of the companies we feature cover the cost of this in their policies.

 Boiler policy exclusions you need to know about

 - Boiler age – if you have quite an old boiler (meaning older than 15 years), not all providers will accept you as a new customer.

 - Boiler life – existing customers should also be wary.
 Some providers won’t renew the cover if your boiler reaches a certain age.

-- Cost limit - if your boiler breaks and you need costly repairs, a policy with no limit on repair costs would be best.
-Some have a limit of £1,500 per year, while others are unlimited.
+- Cost limit – if your boiler breaks and you need costly repairs, a policy with no limit on repair costs would be best.
+Some have a limit of £1,500 a year, while others are unlimited.